pusher/pusher-websocket-react-native/README.md

 }
 ```

-Called when a event is received by the client.
+Called when an event is received by the client.
-The global event handler will trigger on events from any channel.
+The global event handler will trigger events from any channel.

 #### `onSubscriptionSucceeded`